jbranchaud/deval/subjects/voldemort/extraction.md

 Notes: Three of the dependencies have to do with Voldemort-specific Java annotations, perhaps these can be removed while still allowing the program to work correctly in the context of our evaluation.

+`src/voldemort/cluster/Node.java`

+- `java.io.Serializable`
+- `java.net.*`
+- `java.utils.List`
+- `voldemort.utils.Utils`
+- `com.google.common.collect.ImmutableList`

+Notes: There were some annotations that were removed as well as Logging.

+`src/voldemort/cluster/Zone.java`

+- `java.io.Serializable`
+- `java.util.*`

+`src/voldemort/cluster/failuredetector/BannagePeriodFailureDetector.java`

+- `java.utils.*`
+- `org.apache.commons.lang.StringUtils`
+- ~~`voldemort.annotations.jmx.JmxGetter`~~
+- ~~`voldemort.annotations.jmx.JmxManaged`~~
+- `voldemort.client.ClientConfig`
+- `voldemort.cluster.Node`
+- `voldemort.server.VoldemortConfig`
+- `voldemort.store.UnreachableStoreException`

+Notes: This seems like another class that will be ripe for stubbing out.
+It relies on some external notifications for making a node available or not.
+This can just be mocked up rather than relying on the `client.ClientConfig` and `server.VoldemortConfig`.
+Another issue here is that this class extends an abstract class (`voldemort.cluster.failuredetector.AbstractFailureDetector`), so we are going to have to figure out how to deal with that.
+Possibly by pulling the functionality from the abstract class down into this class.

+`src/voldemort/cluster/failuredetector/FailureDetector.java`

+- `voldemort.cluster.Node`
+- `voldemort.store.UnreachableStoreException`

+Notes: this is an *interface*, so we need to figure out how to deal with that.
+It seems like if the functionality from `AbstractFailureDetector` and the structure of `FailureDetector` can simply be captured in the `BannagePeriodFailureDetector` class, then we will have eliminated a few dependencies and the polymorphism.

+`src/voldemort/cluster/failuredetector/FailureDetectorConfig.java`

+- `java.net.*`
+- `java.util.*`
+- `voldemort.client.ClientConfig`
+- `voldemort.cluster.Node`
+- `voldemort.server.VoldemortConfig`
+- `voldemort.utils.SystemTime`
+- `voldemort.utils.Time`
+- `voldemort.utils.Utils`

+Notes: Again, I think we are going to need to stub out the `ClientConfig` and `VoldemortConfig` classes.
+It also seems like low hanging fruit to stub out the `SystemTime` and `Time` utils since they are probably just used to produce time values which can be spoofed.